FStarLang/FStar/INSTALL.md

         $ opam install fstar

-Right now, the opam package is version 0.9.2 which is almost a year old...
-Please consider getting the latest development version of F*!
-Here's the opam magic:
+Right now, the opam package is version 0.9.3-beta1.
+You can easily get the latest development version of F* with some opam magic:

-        $ opam install zarith stdint yojson && opam pin add fstar --dev-repo
+        $ opam pin add fstar --dev-repo

 ### Homebrew formula for Mac OS X ###